Miss Jenner is the science manager at All Saints and she loves carrying out weird and wonderful experiments!

 We provide challenge for children in every lesson.
 This could be through a task, specific questioning or in the form of a differentiated extension task.
 We want to allow every child to reach their potential.

-We also ran a Science Challenge in Term 4 for all children to take part. the entries were fabolous and the winners spent the afternoon taking part in some seriously messy experiments!
+We will also be running a Science Challenge later in the year for all children to take part.
+The winners will get to spend an afternoon creating some seriously good experiments!

 At All Saints we have some super scientists and children produce some excellent work.

 Is your work in here?
 If not what can you magpie to get your work in here?

 We don’t just write about science – we do it!
 Here are some photos of our curious and creative super scientists in action!